 - Examine carefully the list of requests made by members.
 Is there a service people need that you can offer that you might not have considered?
 Can you adjust your offer to more adequately meet the needs of other members?

 - Use word-of-mouth.
 If another member loves the cake you baked, encourage that member to tell other members of your cake-baking skills.
 Perhaps people do not yet know you are the next Betty Crocker.

 If, after studying the list of offers and requests, making necessary adjustments, and spreading the word, you still receive no response to your offers, please contact us and we will work with you to help increase your participation in Troy Shares.

 What happens if I use up all my hours?

 Troy Shares members have a 10 hour line of credit.
 That is, it is possible for you to go down to negative ten hours.
 When you spend hours you don't have, that is considered a promise to earn those hours in the future.
-If you need help finding a way to share your gifts, you can contact an ambassador.
+If you need help finding a way to share your gifts, please contact us .